Momijiscrypto/Tribe-mn/README.md

 7: Once the script is finished, type:

-  cd das
+  cd tribe

 8: Run this command every so often to make sure the blockchain is up to date:

-  ./das-cli getblockcount
+  ./tribe-cli getblockcount

 9: Once the blockchain is up to date, make sure you start your masternode on your original wallet and then type in this on your vps:

-  ./das-cli masternode status
+  ./tribe-cli masternode status

 ------------------------------------------------------------------------------------------------------------